yhw086/PowerOutageAnalysis/README.md

 #### Outage Duration Count Across Anomaly Levels
 The line chart titled "Outage Duration Count Across Anomaly Levels" plots the count of power outage durations against various anomaly levels.
 The x-axis represents the anomaly levels, likely measured by the Oceanic Niño Index, with values ranging from less negative (La Niña conditions) to positive (El Niño conditions).
 The y-axis quantifies the number of outages recorded at each of these levels.

 From the chart, we can observe a significant peak around the anomaly level of -0.5, suggesting a high count of outages when conditions are transitioning towards La Niña.
 This peak indicates that the onset of such climatic conditions might be associated with an increased number of power outages.
-Conversely, at higher anomaly levels indicative of El Niño conditions, the count of outages appears to be relatively.
-Overall, it appears that there are relatively more major outages hapening in normal climate conditions.
+Conversely, at higher anomaly levels indicative of El Niño conditions, the count of outages appears to be relatively low.
+Overall, it appears that there are relatively more major outages happening in normal climate conditions.
 This chart does suggest a potential correlation between the climatic conditions expressed by anomaly levels and the frequency of power outages.

 <iframe src="figures/bivar_line.html" width=800 height=600 frameBorder=0></iframe>